 The 5th edition of the European Sourcebook of Crime and Criminal Justice Statistics (Aebi, Akdeniz, Barclay, Campistol, Caneppele, Gruszcynska, Harrendorf, Heiskanen, Hysi , Jehle et al. (2014) European Sourcebook of Crime and Criminal Justice Statistics.
 5th ed.
 Helsinki: HEUNI Publications Series 80) was published in 2014, and a revised second printing from 2017 is available for free download on the European Sourcebook Website (here).
 In addition, the database, including police, prosecution, court and prison statistics from 40 European countries, has been made available for researchers through the same website, run by Marcelo Aebi and hosted by the University of Lausanne.
 Furthermore, in-depth analyses were conducted by members of the European Sourcebook Group and published in a special issue of the European Journal on Criminal Policy and Research on “Crime and Criminal Justice in Europe” (2018).
 In a European comparative perspective, this issue includes articles on the attrition process within the criminal justice system, trends in police recorded crime, special juvenile criminal justice statistics, development of community sanctions and measures, as well as the development of homicides.

-The 6th edition: LINCS (Linking International Criminal Statistics) project For this sixth edition, the EU/CoE is co-funding the LINCS project (Linking International Criminal Statistics).
-It is an 18 months project that aims at linking SPACE statistics with the criminal justice statistics collected by the European Sourcebook members.
-The expected outcomes of the exercise are as follow: examine (a) what influence the crime trends observed in the countries have on the prison population rates, and (b) what influence the legal system of each country has on prison statistics, in particular the legal definitions of offences.
-Based on the collected and collated criminal justice and prison statistics will be produced two longitudinal studies (a) a report on differences in the legal definitions of offences across Europe, which will allow a comparison of the prison population by offence observed on the continent; (b) a report on trends in conviction statistics since 2005 by type of offence, which will allow a comparison of the trends observed in the composition of the prison population.
-The first meeting of the LINCS project, with the participation of national correspondents from all the member states of the Council of Europe, took place at the premises of the CoE, in Strasbourg, on 16 and 17 April 2018.
-The 6th edition of the European Sourcebook of Crime and Criminal Justice Statistics is currently available exclusively in electronic version, found here.
+The 6th edition: LINCS (Linking International Criminal Statistics) project For the sixth edition, the EU/CoE co-founded the LINCS project (Linking International Criminal Statistics).
+It was an 18-month project that aimed at linking SPACE statistics with the criminal justice statistics collected by the European Sourcebook members.
+The expected outcomes of the exercise were: to examine (a) what influence the crime trends observed in the countries had on the prison population rates, and (b) what influence the legal system of each country had on prison statistics, particularly the legal definitions of offences.
+Based on the collected and collated criminal justice and prison statistics, two longitudinal studies were to be produced: (a) a report on differences in the legal definitions of offences across Europe, which would allow a comparison of the prison population by offence observed on the continent; and (b) a report on trends in conviction statistics since 2005 by type of offence, which would allow a comparison of the trends observed in the composition of the prison population.
+The first meeting of the LINCS project, with the participation of national correspondents from all the member states of the Council of Europe, took place at the premises of the CoE in Strasbourg on 16 and 17 April 2018.